lillof/Microcontroladores/proyect1/readme.md

   - 1 led
   - 1 analog sensor of a random variable

-*Disclaimer: nothing is specific for reason of the streets*
+*Disclaimer: nothing is specific so you can have general ideas*